andrewlee977/andrewlee977/README.md

 📊  I'm currently working as an ML Ops Engineer with the [Human Rights First](https://github.com/Lambda-School-Labs/human-rights-first-asylum-ds-a) organization to improve data accessibility and outcomes in refugee asylum cases

+🎓  I have a Bachelor of Science in Business Administration – Operations & Business Analytics (Major) and Computer Information Technology (Minor), with Honors distinction, at University of Oregon

 📚  I'm a full-time student at Lambda School's Data Science program (Expected graduation August 2021)

 🌱  I’m currently learning FastAPI, Docker, Git Workflow, AWS Elastic Beanstalk/RDS, and Scrum

-🎓  I have a Bachelor of Science in Business Administration – Operations & Business Analytics and Information Technology (CIT), with Honors distinction, at University of Oregon

 🏒  Fun Fact: I played collegiate ice hockey and won the PAC-8 tournament my senior year!
 We beat San Jose State, Arizona State, and Boise State to clinch the title